This website requires JavaScript.

 2. Install all available updates, especially optional driver updates

-3. Restart your computer after updates complete
+3. Restart your computer after updates are complete

 macOS Update: